Yandex.Mail mailbox security

 You may view the data for the last 7 days (about 2,000 actions).

-You can also view the session log from the
+You can also view the session log by going to

-menu.The log shows your current IP address and other IP addresses under which you recently logged into this mailbox.
-All of the log's historical data is grouped by dates.
+.The log shows your current IP address and other IP addresses under which you recently logged into this mailbox.
+All the data from the log history is grouped by dates.

 To view detailed information for any day from the list, go to the date you need.
-The list displays the time of the action, the IP address of the device from which the change was made, and the name of the action.
+The list displays the time of the action, the IP address of the device the change was made from, and the name of the action.

 HTTPS support

-If you connect to the internet through an insecure HTTP connection and unreliable communication channels (such as public Wi-Fi), information from your mailbox (personal correspondence, passwords, phone or credit card numbers) may be intercepted by malicious users.
+If you are using an unsecure HTTP connection and unreliable communication channels (such as public wifi) for internet access, information from your mailbox (personal correspondence, passwords, phone, and credit card numbers, etc.) may be intercepted by malicious users.

 To reduce the risk of data loss, use only reliable communication channels for internet access that provide a secure HTTPS connection.
-If your internet provider does not support this protocol for some reason, switch to a more reliable ISP.
+If for some reason your internet provider does not support this protocol, switch to a more reliable provider.

 If you find that the secure HTTPS connection is disabled when you are using a corporate network, contact your system administrator to find out why and resolve the issue.